 Kindergarten is an exciting time for kids.
 There is a lot of learning, play and growth during the ages of 4-6.
-Going to school – kindergarten – plays a big role in preparing successful kids for elementary school.
+Going to school – kindergarten – plays a big role in preparing academic skills necessary for kids to be successful in elementary school.
 But…you don’t want to push them into a stressful situation they aren’t ready for!

 We have a massive resource of kindergarten activities that will keep your 4-6 year old busy and learning.

-How to Know if Your Child is Ready to Start Kindergarten
+Kindergarten Readiness – How to Know if Your Child is Read to Start Kindergarten

 Although children develop at different rates, there are some skills that they need to have before entering kindergarten – which is why we made a printable list of tasks that children should be able to complete before taking this big step!